andrebbauer/ArgyleLinkLight/README.md

 ## Description
 - **Architecture**: The application uses MVVM with Coordinator architecture.
 While a Coordinator might not have been strictly necessary for such a small application, it was included to follow the architecture pattern required by your SDK.
 I also followed SOLID principles as much as possible.
 - **Libraries Used**: None.
 - **Known Bugs**: There are no known bugs at the time of submission.
+Edit: when trying to search for "Amazo" it seems to return an error.

 ## Requirements
 - Show an input field which captures search queries. ✅